 Usually, tents come with multiple poles that almost takes two people to set up.
 The Horizon comes with an all-in-one pole.
 The poles are attached at a center point, so when you’re ready to pop up your tent, you don’t have to worry about holding up poles while trying to attach other poles.

-Simply lay out your tent flat on the ground, erect the poles, and lay them on top of your laid out tent.
+Simply layout your tent flat on the ground, erect the poles and lay them on top of your laid out tent.
 Then match the color coated poles to the correct colored tabs.
 Attach you center peak clip to the center of the poles and your outer hug clips and your finished

 This tent could be set up and taken down in a matter of minutes.
-Which is great for when you are tired after a long day of hiking or want to get up early to get started with your hike as soon as possible.
+This is great for when you are tired after a long day of hiking or want to get up early to get started with your hike as soon as possible.

 All of Ketly’s tents are very lightweight for their category.
 The Horizon 2 is one of the most lightweight 2 person tents on the market at its price range.
 The packed weight is a mere 4 lbs.
 5 oz. with a minimum weight of 3 lbs.
 10 oz.

 The weight of your tent is one of the most important factors when finding a tent for backpacking.
-This tent adds the smallest amount of weight you can get from a 2 person tent.
+This tent adds the smallest amount of weight you can get from a 2 person’s tent.
 Not only that but if you are hiking with someone else, they don’t need to carry a tent and can carry some things out of your pack.